Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How do I know if the seat depth is right?

 Sit all the way back.
-If your feet can’t stay supported without sliding forward, choose a shallower seat or plan a firm back pillow.
+If your feet cannot stay supported without sliding forward, choose a shallower seat or plan on a firmer back pillow.
+The quickest way to compare options is with a seat depth guide.

 What fabric holds up best in a small apartment?

-Tightly woven performance fabrics and removable covers tend to handle spills and abrasion best for everyday use.
+Performance fabrics and removable covers usually handle spills and abrasion better than delicate weaves in everyday use.

 How can I reduce “new sofa smell”?